icnawaz/Event-Management-System-API/README.md

 # Event-Management-System-API
 Event management which involes CRUD operation with authentication and authorization

+USER :
+- Register User
+- Login / Logout User
+- Change Password, Reset and Update Password

+EVENT :
+- Create event
+- Update event
+- Invite user for a event
+- Get event details [Pagination, Sorting, Search Filter, Date Filter]
+- See your created event and event in which you are invited

 create your .env file and insert the following

 MONGODB_URI = your mongodb connect uri